 Disneyland Park – The entrance to the park leads you into the first of 5 different lands.
 Main Street USA is a traditional looking line of american stores from yesteryear and inside the buildings there’s all the Disney merchandise you could ever need, plus some food outlets.
-The street leads to a very pink version of Sleeping Beauty’s castle, which is tiny compared to the one in Florida, but is still a fitting centre piece for the park.
+The street leads to a very pink version of Sleeping Beauty’s castle, which is tiny compared to Cinderellas castle in Florida, but is still a fitting centre piece for the park.
 The other four lands are grouped around the castle.
 In Fantasyland, there’s a whole load of rides and attractions for younger children based on make-believe like “It’s a Small World”, Peter Pan’s Flight and the Voyages of Pinnochio.
-Discoveryland embraces science and technology and has a great version of the Space Mountain roller-coaster along with a Buzz Lightyear ride whire you spin your car around and zap aliens and Star Tours, the experience based on Star Wars.
+Discoveryland embraces science and technology and has a great version of the Space Mountain roller-coaster given a new Star Wars update along with a Buzz Lightyear ride where you spin your car around and zap aliens.
 Frontierland celebrates the wild west with the Thunder Mountain Railway as its main ride along with the haunted Phantom Manor and your chance to ride the steam boat.
 Finally, there’s Adventureland where you can ride in a runaway wagon in Indiana Jones and the Temple of Peril or enjoy the antics of the Pirates of the Caribbean.

 LOCATION, RER TRAINS & CONTACT

 To get to Disneyland Paris, take the RER A (red route) from central Paris to Marne-la-Vallée.
 You can buy your ticket at the automated machines (which speak English) or at the counter where there’s a good chance the operative will speak enough English to get by too.
-A single adult ticket is around 7 Euros (2013 prices).
+A single adult ticket is around 5 Euros (2022 prices).
 The first time we visited from Paris we had a ‘Paris Visite’ 3 zone pass, which meant we only had to buy a ticket for the remaining bit of the journey to zone 5, although we had to get off and validate the ticket at the first station of zone 4!
 Also just make sure you’re on the a train heading to the right destination as the Red RER route splits in two.
 The train should say Marne-la-Vallée on the front and the screens will indicate where each train’s destination is too.

-Address: Disneyland Paris, Place des Passagers du Vent, 77700 Chessy, France
+Address: Disneyland Paris, Place des Passagers du Vent, Chessy, France

 Tel: +33 825 30 02 22